nestauk/skills-taxonomy-v2/README.md

 3. [skills_extraction](skills_taxonomy_v2/pipeline/skills_extraction/README.md) - Extracting skills from skill sentences.
 4. [skills_taxonomy](skills_taxonomy_v2/pipeline/skills_taxonomy/README.md) - Building the skills taxonomy from extracted skills.

+### Extract skills example

+A simple example of extracting skills from a toy dataset of job adverts is given in [the examples folder](skills_taxonomy_v2/examples/extract_skills.py).

 ### Analysis

 This repository also contains various pieces of analysis of the taxonomy.
 These are discussed in the main analysis [README file](skills_taxonomy_v2/analysis/README.md).